50% Basic Rule Calculator for India (New Labour Code 2026)

 The 50% basic salary rule is the single biggest payroll change in India.
-If your current basic is below 50% of CTC, this calculator shows exactly how your PF, gratuity, and take-home will shift.
+If your current basic is below 50% of CTC, this page runs the numbers: PF (12% of qualifying wages), gratuity accrual on a wider base, and take-home after the allowance pool shrinks.

 CTC daaliye, current basic structure select kijiye, aur dekhiye new wage definition ke baad monthly in-hand kitna change ho sakta hai.